binerogroup/documentation/service-catalog/lb-lamp.rst

 - Select your :doc:`SSH-key </compute/ssh-keys>`.

 - Under **local network**, select the :doc:`network </networking/network/index>`
-  on which the subnet (see below) that you want to use is located.
+  on that you want to use.

 - Under **nfs_flavor**, select your *NFS instances* :doc:`flavor </compute/flavors>`.
   We recommend sticking with the default.